Our Review Process

 Hyperglycemia or high blood sugar and high insulin levels start affecting your body years before being diagnosed with diabetes.
 It will injure your nerves, arteries, and organs if you do nothing about it.
 And the longer it is ignored, the greater the difficulties get.
 As a result, you run the risk of developing heart failure, having a heart attack, or having a stroke.
 You may lose your vision due to the effects of diabetes on the body.
 It may harm your kidneys, nerves, and other essential organs.
 However, you can protect yourself.
 You can quickly manage blood sugar levels, cholesterol, and blood pressure with a healthy diet, exercise, medication, and frequent exams.
 Even if you feel fine, sticking to your treatment plan might help you avoid significant injury.

 Type 2 diabetes affects some of the major organs of your body including the heart and kidney.
 If the condition is not under control then you might face complications like heart and blood vessel damage leading to strokes and attacks, neuropathy which generally starts from the toes and causes numbness as the nerve is damaged, Kidney and eye damage, skin conditions, etc. A person with type 2 diabetes may also experience hyperglycemic hyperosmolar syndrome in which the patient becomes extremely dehydrated and may even pass out.
+Also know about reversing type 2 diabetes.

 Some of the prominent body parts are affected by diabetes as the entire circulation gets disrupted due to fluctuating sugar levels that cause small blood vessels in your kidneys, eyes, nerves, etc., to get damaged.
 One may face diabetic foot ulcers or infections caused due to injured epidermis.
 At times, diabetes also affects the reproductive system causing vaginal and bladder infections due to gestational diabetes.